nitikagupta1403/WeaveAI/papers/CLO-SKET/CLO_SKET_Final_Methods.md

 R_{2,i}(r_i^\star).
 \]

+Any association between observed \(R_2\) and \(\Delta R_2\) is mathematically coupled because the observed value appears explicitly with a negative sign in the definition of the difference.

+Accordingly, the Spearman correlation

+\[
+\rho_s
+\left[
+R_{2,i}(r_i^\star),
+\Delta R_{2,i}
+\right]
+\]

-Because the observed value appears algebraically with a negative sign in \(\Delta R_2\), its correlation with observed \(R_2\) is mathematically coupled.
-This correlation was reported only as a calibration diagnostic and received no inferential p-value.
+was reported only as a descriptive calibration diagnostic and was assigned no inferential \(p\)-value.

+---

-## 3.14 Scope of inference
+## 3.20 Scope of inference

-The analysis supports an explicit 14-dimensional geometric representation, reconstruction evaluation on unseen recovered garment identities, cluster-aware uncertainty estimates, and garment-level association analyses.
-Reconstruction from \((r,|F_2|)\) is a shared-source consistency diagnostic because the predictors and targets arise from the same conditional angular field.
+The analysis supports an explicit 14-dimensional geometric representation of garment sketches, numerical validation of its harmonic construction, reconstruction assessment on previously unseen recovered garment identities, coordinate-frame controls, harmonic-order and parameter-sensitivity analyses, phase-conditioning analysis, cluster-aware uncertainty estimates, and garment-level monotonic association tests.

+Several boundaries on interpretation are explicit.

+First,

+\[
+R_2=|F_2|
+\]

+is an algebraic identity and does not constitute independent corroborating evidence.

+Second, reconstruction of \(C_2\) and \(S_2\) from \((r,R_2)\) is a shared-source consistency diagnostic because predictors and targets derive from the same conditional angular field.

+Third, the rotation controls show that strong phase reconstruction in the upright dataset depends substantially on population-level orientation relative to the common image coordinate frame.

+Fourth, the primary numerical settings are treated as a fixed measurement specification rather than as universally optimal parameters.
+Global radial summaries are more stable than localized peak- and support-based descriptors, and peak radius is specifically interpreted as a domain-dependent localization statistic.

+Fifth, the phase-conditioning analysis establishes consistency with the expected perturbation geometry of axial phase but does not establish that \(R_2\) causally determines reconstruction error or that first-order perturbation theory exactly describes large errors.

-Inference remains conditional on the recovered garment identities constituting appropriate independent sampling units.
-The analysis does not establish causality, semantic garment-part recognition, a physical radial law, prospective reliability classification, likelihood-based circular modeling, or reconstruction of the complete angular density.
+Finally, population-level inference remains conditional on the 230 recovered garment identities constituting appropriate independent sampling units.
+No analysis establishes causal garment geometry, semantic garment-part recognition, human-like visual understanding, a physical radial law, a prospective reliability classifier, likelihood-based circular modeling, or reconstruction of the complete angular density.